-The value $\Delta=0.63$ Å does not quite correspond to the estimation of Fig. 1 for T=450 K: as explained in the conclusion the liquid drop Lagrangian seems to underestimate the stiffness of the potential for the deformation parameters.
-It may also happen that the electrons experience a mean-field which - due to the diffuseness of its surface - is less corrugated than the ionic background.
-In the same line, instead of fixing Δ to a constant value, one should according to (5) take size-dependence of the roughness into account.
-This improves the agreement with experiment for $N\simeq 50$ since in this region the value of Δ decreases significantly (see Fig. 1) and this leads to lower damping of the theoretical curve which comes closer to experiment.
-This has been done on the upper part of Fig. 2 which is drawn in the case $\sigma=190$ K.Å $^{-2}$ and $\gamma=285$ K.Å $^{-1}$; these values have been chosen because they lead to small values of Δ and to relatively good agreement with experiment.
-The dashed line correspond to T=400 K and the solid line to T=300 K. For each temperature and cluster size Δ was determined via (5), withdrawing the contributions of $\lambda=2$ and 3.
-However, such a refinement is unnecessary for larger cluster sizes in view of the small N-dependence of (5) for large N. Besides, the simple model with a constant value of $\Delta=0.63$ Å gives already a satisfactory agreement with experimental data.
+The value $\Delta = 0.63$ Å does not quite correspond to the estimation of Fig. 1 for T=450 K: as explained in the conclusion, the liquid drop Lagrangian seems to underestimate the stiffness of the potential for the deformation parameters.
+It may also happen that the electrons experience a mean field which-due to the diffuseness of its surface-is less corrugated than the ionic background.
+Along the same line, instead of fixing Δ to a constant value, one should, according to Eq.
+(5), take the size dependence of the roughness into account.
+This improves the agreement with experiment for $N \approx 50$, since in this region the value of Δ decreases significantly (see Fig. 1), and this leads to a lower damping of the theoretical curve which comes closer to experiment.
+This is done in the upper part of Fig. 2, which is drawn in the case $\sigma = 190 \text{ K} \text{ Å}^{-2}$ and $\gamma = 285 \text{ K} \text{ Å}^{-1}$; these values have been chosen because they lead to small values of Δ and to relatively good agreement with experiment.
+The dashed line corresponds to T = 400 K, and the solid line to T = 300 K. For each temperature and cluster size Δ was determined via Eq.
+(5), withdrawing the contributions of $\lambda = 2$ and 3.
+However, such a refinement is unnecessary for larger cluster sizes in view of the small N dependence of Eq.
+(5) for large N. In addition, a simple model with a constant value of $\Delta = 0.63$ Å already gives a satisfactory agreement with experimental data.

-In fact our approach is more strongly supported by the very good comparison of theory an experiment for the shape of the curve for the shell energy than for the comparison with the amplitude.
-Indeed the agreement with the amplitude may not be as good as presented on Fig. 2 because there should be some room left for an extra reduction of the amplitude of the shell energy due do quantum mechanically driven deformations, corresponding to relatively small multipolarities ($\lambda = 2$ or 3 typically).
+In fact, our approach is more strongly supported by the very good comparison of theory and experiment for the shape of the curve for the shell energy than for the comparison with the amplitude.
+Indeed, the agreement with the amplitude may not be as good as presented in Fig. 2, because there should be some room left for an extra reduction of the amplitude of the shell energy due to quantum mechanically driven deformations, corresponding to relatively small multipolarities (typically $\lambda = 2$ or 3).
 Nevertheless, due to the high sensitivity of formula (6) to small changes of Δ , we still can conclude from Fig. 2 that the typical roughness is of order of 0.6 Å.